zhahui/kasisto-server-api/api-overview.md

 5) The field "payment_due_date" and "statement_date" in the response should be in "yyyy-MM-dd” Date format.

-6) If there is no meta then pass empty array.
+6) If there is no meta then pass an empty array.

 7) As a guidance, we show the supported features per account type in the table below.
 The mapping can change from Bank to Bank and is to be agreed with Kasisto prior to implementation :